apleto/ServiceNow-DUO-Push-UI-Action/README.md

 ## Quick Start
 > The quick start instructions are intended to get you going so you can demonstrate this functionality.
-Please see the detailed installation instructions for production.
+In production you would need to modify the container code to support authentication and run it behind a load balancer or kubernetes ingress to enable https.

 ### Prerequisites
 1. Access to a ServiceNow instance